Menu

 What is the program format?

-Course instruction is delivered primarily online with the exception of a two-day master course immersion event on campus at the start of each year.
+Course instruction is delivered primarily online with the exception of a two-day immersion event on campus at the start of each year.
 These two-day events provide a valuable opportunity to foster a collegial work relationship with professors and class members.
 You can look forward to an in-person course overview while enjoying the flexibility of online learning.

 I am filling out my University application on Cal State Apply.
 Do I have to add transcript information?

 You only have to add transcript information if the course is in progress.
 Post-bac applicants simply select “not submitting transcripts at this time”.
 Then, official transcripts must be sent to the University after you have completed your Cal State Apply application.
+A NetID will be generated within 48 hours.
+You will need this NetID to submit the second part of your application in Nursing CAS.

 I am filling out my NursingCAS application.
 Do I have to hand enter my entire transcript?